Ladder99/ladder99/docs/page/running/installation.md

 ## Run the Ladder99 CLI

-The Ladder99 console interface is a script named 'l99' (that's a small 'L' not the number '1').
+The Ladder99 console interface is a script named 'l99' (with a small 'L' not the number '1').
 You can run it to see a list of available commands, and the setup you are currently using -

 ```
 $ l99